-Because the ESP would contain 40,000 gallons (151,416 liters) of dielectric cooling oil, there is the potential for a spill of some or all of this material into the waters of Nantucket Sound.
-A model was created to anticipate the full release of 40,000 gallons (151,416 liters) of fluid oil from the ESP which would represent a worst case scenario; more information on the inputs used to run the model are provided in Report Nos.
-3.3.5-1, 5.2.1-1, and 4.1.3-1.
-If an oil spill were to occur, the model results indicate that oil is most likely to travel toward the south shore of Cape Cod and the eastern shore of Martha's Vineyard (20 percent to 30 percent), while it has a large probability of impacting the shoreline somewhere (>90 percent).
-The directions of spill movement in the winter and fall are more variable than in the summer and spring, with the spills equally likely to impact Cape Cod, Martha's Vineyard, or Nantucket.
-Martha's Vineyard has the highest likelihood of impacts from spills in the spring due to prevailing wind directions from the north and east, the south shore of Cape Cod has the highest likelihood of impacts during the south and west, and the likelihood of impacts to Nantucket is always small (<10 percent).
+Because the ESP would contain 40,000 gallons of dielectric cooling oil, there is the potential for a spill of some or all of this material into the waters of Nantucket Sound.
+A model was created to anticipate the full release of 40,000 gallons of fluid oil from the ESP which would represent a worse case scenario; more information on the inputs used to run the model are provided in Report No. 5.2.1-1.
+If an oil spill were to occur, the model results indicate that oil is most likely to travel toward the south shore of Cape Cod and the eastern shore of Martha's Vineyard (20 percent to 30 percent), it has a large probability of impacting the shoreline somewhere (>90 percent), the directions of spill movement in the winter and fall spills are more variable than in the summer and spring, with the spills equally likely to impact Cape Cod, Martha's Vineyard, or Nantucket, Martha's Vineyard has the highest likelihood of impacts from spills in the spring due to prevailing wind directions from the north and east, the south shore of Cape Cod has the highest likelihood of impacts during the spring and summer due to prevailing wind directions from the south and west, and the likelihood of impacts to Nantucket is always small (<10 percent).